 “The Ministry of Labor also said that in order to protect the workers' rights, employers will be fined up to U.S.$10,000 if they refuse to pay migrant workers their wages while they take annual leave in their home countries,” Father Joy explained.

-For migrant workers, however, the opportunity to find employment in a foreign country comes at a high cost: Not only do they endure separation from their family for years on end but they also must pay employment brokers, in both the sending and the receiving country, thousands of dollars in fees for finding a job.
+For migrant workers, however, the opportunity to find employment in a foreign land comes at a high cost: Not only do they endure separation from their family for years on end but they also must pay employment brokers, in both the sending and the receiving land, thousands of dollars in fees for finding a job.

 In June, Gerry Lee, the director of Maryknoll Office for Global Concerns, visited Father Joy at the Ugnayan Migrant and Immigrant Center, a project of the Maryknoll Fathers and Brothers in Taipei that serves mainly Filipino migrant workers who endure hardships in order to support their families back home.
 Most Filipinos working in Taiwan work as factory workers, domestic workers, construction workers, and fishermen.
 Father Joy explained that Ugnayan means “connecting” in the Filipino language of Tagalog and that the center is set up like a Catholic Worker house of hospitality, whose doors are always open to those in need of connection.
 The center has a chapel, a library and classrooms, a kitchen and dining hall, and rooms for workers to sleep, rest, or hold social events.